f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 # Timeline of the distribution of the most prominent topics and their relevance for the most prominent authors:

-Both the selection of topics based on a minimum fluctuation in their importance and the grouping based on them crossing a base threshhold return a similar picture, putting emphasis on 8 different topics and their distributution through out time.
-What is clearly visible here is that the three peaks in textual representation, around 1800, 1830 and around 1900, are in part reflected in the rise of specific topics.
-Topics 3, 36 and 52 peak prior to 1800 and then fade out of importance, 5 peaks early, declines to a moderate degree until 1830 and then remains as a constant undercurrent.
-70 on the other hand rises to prominence early, falls out of use, rises very strongly at 1830 becoming a predominant influence and to a lesser degree at 1860, remaining a stable baseline through out as well.
+Both the selection of topics based on a minimum fluctuation in their importance and the grouping based on the crossing a base threshold return a similar picture, emphasizing 8 different topics and their distribution throughout time.
+What is visible here is that the three peaks in textual representation, around 1800, 1830, and around 1900, are in part reflected in the rise of specific topics.
+Topics 3, 36, and 52 peak before 1800 and then fade out of importance, 5 peaks early, decline to a moderate degree until 1830, and then remain as a constant undercurrent.
+70 on the other hand rises to prominence early, falls out of use, and rises very strongly in 1830 becoming a predominant influence and to a lesser degree in 1860, remaining a stable baseline throughout as well.
 51 and 65 reach a very decisive peak at 1800 and a second at 1860 and 1880 respectively.
 4 only shows two peaks, one smaller at 1830 and a large spike at around 1850.

-This selection offers a clear cut through most all of the central motifs of the genre.
+This selection offers a clear cut through all of the central motifs of the genre..

-Topic 3: Status and Individuality - Striving, Misery and Plentifulness - Excess.
+Topic 3: Status and Individuality - Striving, Misery, and Plentifulness - Excess.

-Peaks in the early 1760s, mid-1780s, and early 1800s, suggesting that themes of personal ambition and the consequences of excess were particularly salient during these times.
+Peaks in the early 1760s, mid-1780s, and early 1800s, suggest that themes of personal ambition and the consequences of excess were particularly salient during these times.
 This could reflect societal concerns about the individual's place in a rapidly changing social order in the underlying literature.

-Topic 4: Myths, Trials and Death - Persecution of Crime, Telling Tales, magic, and ants.
+Topic 4: Myths, Trials, and Death - Persecution of Crime, Telling Tales, magic, and ants.

-Shows consistent presence across the timeline with notable peaks in the late 1770s and mid-1850s.
+Shows a consistent presence across the timeline with notable peaks in the late 1770s and mid-1850s.
 Indicating peaks in the preoccupation with justice, mortality, and the supernatural.

-Topic 5: Excitability, Madness and Deceit - Aggression, conflict and glee.
+Topic 5: Excitability, Madness, and Deceit - Aggression, conflict, and glee.

-Exhibits spikes around the 1790s and then again in the 1830s.
+Exhibits spiked around the 1790s and then again in the 1830s.
 This period coincides with historical events like the French Revolution, the early onset of urbanization and industrialization reflecting the tumultuous nature of the times.

 Topic 36: Individualism vs. Conformity - Rebellion and Social Norms.

-There's an interesting surge in the early 1790s, a sentiment  that is concurrently explored by the Romantic thinkers, some of them overlapping with the authros of Gothic novels.
+There's an interesting surge in the early 1790s, a sentiment that is concurrently explored by the Romantic thinkers, some of them overlapping with the authors of Gothic novels.

 Topic 51 & 52: Disillusionment with Society - Resistance, Protest, Retreat.
 Adventure, Splendor, Power and Challenges, History.